 - Include enough detail about previous jobs and experience (focus on key tasks & skills developed).

 - Shout about your achievements, employers need to know the benefits of employing you.

-- Include anything that might be considered as a failure
+- Include anyhting that might be considered as a failure.

-- Be able to provide referee details easily and without hesitation.
+- Be ready to provide reference details easily and without hesitation.

-- Be able to provide confirmation of academic results or at least how one can verify results.
+- Be able to provide confirmation of academic results.

-- We need to know what you are currently studying / working.
+- Recruiters & Hiring Managers need to know what you are currently studying or where you are currently working.

 - Review your qualifications for the job.

 - Look the interviewers in the eyes.